michalmonday/marks.py/README.md

 3 examples below show how to modify the `previous_marks` list/section of the [marks.py](./marks.py) code.
 All examples assume that the student achieved 70% from every past assessment.

 ### Calculating module mark
 In example below it is assumed that the student completed 2 assessments so far, each being worth 20% of the whole module.
+Remaining 60% could be an exam or several smaller percentage assessments, it does not really matter.

 ```python
 previous_marks = [